-The St John’s GB is committed to ensuring every child realises their potential, and to living our school vision: ‘I can do all things through Christ who strengthens me’.
+St John’s Governing Body is committed to ensuring every child realises their potential, and to living our school vision: ‘I can do all things through Christ who strengthens me’.

 We can also appoint Associate Governors.
-They are asked to join one of our committees as advisors but they cannot vote at the full governors’ board.
-We currently have one associate governor who is a financial expert and serves on the resources committee.
+They are asked to join one of our committees as advisors, but they cannot vote at the full governors’ board.

 What do school governors actually do?